EmpPowiUDE/NovalandGuide/docs/source/Election.rst

 ======================
 Election
 ======================
-Elections in Novaland play a significant role as they have an impact on the income of participating individuals.
+Elections in Novaland play a significant role as they have an impact on the income of participants.
-Throughout Novaland, parties are introduced and each participating person can choose a party.
+In Novaland, parties are introduced and each participating person can choose a party to vote for.
 In this chapter, we will discuss all the elements that deal with the elections.

 Introduce Parties